ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

     ) external view returns (bytes32);

   /**
-   * @notice Sets a property of the MetaNFT.
+   * @notice Sets a Property Data point within the MetaNFT.
    * @dev This function allows the owner or an authorized operator to set a property of the MetaNFT.
    * @param tokenId The ID of the MetaNFT.
    * @param propertyKey The key of the property to be set.